cognimbus/nimbus.docs/docs/source/create-new-component.rst

 .. code-block:: bash
    :linenos:

+   /**
+    *  IMPORTANT When adapting this template for use in your application, please ensure to delete all comment fields (including this).
+Only valid JSON parameter:value pairs should remain!
+    */
    {
       "name": "nimbus/hector",          ### Required, Component name
       "type": "COMPONENT_TYPE_COMPONENT",## Defines the type of the component (component/driver) inputs: "COMPONENT_TYPE_COMPONENT"/"COMPONENT_TYPE_DRIVER"